SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/troubleshoot/troubleshoot_vm.md

 Troubleshooting guide for common VM problems and limitations.

+# Q: I tried musicdemo or sounddemo but didn't hear anything!

+# A: currently, while all frontends enable the sound emulation,
+the sound emulation requires pygame. even when you aren't using the pygame frontend.
+Also, ensure your Operating System hasn't muted the program in some way.

 # Q: Why does the pygame frontend have a slower TTY?
 Its 600 Characters per second.
 (CPS) (30 characters max per frame, at 30 FPS)